Motorcycle Cylinder Honing

 What Is The Best Flex Hone?

 Brush Research Manufacturing (BRM) introduced their flex-hone tool in 1972.
-If you're looking for the best way to hone a motorcycle cylinder, get a BRM flex-hone.
-They are self-centering, self-aligning, and compensate for cylinder wear.
+If you're looking for the best way to hone a motorcycle cylinder, these are the answer.
+Unlike flat stone hones, they are self-centering, self-aligning, and compensate for cylinder wear.

 All Brush Research flex hones are made in the USA.